gvwilson/fiction/leaderboard/index.md

 God?
 Aliens?
 Some kind of AI,
-or the Israeli government in exile (which I assumed was what he meant by "the Mossad")?
+or the Israeli government in exile?

 I shrugged.
 "Doesn't matter," I said,